unnKoel/how-vue-works/README.md

     In addtion, correspondingly React might build its own event system based on virtual dom without the native unlike Vue.
 Later I will validate this point.

   - v-model
+    `v-model` is the combination of `v-bind` and `v-on` on functionality, so don't consider to implement it, instead involve kind of custom directive in to leave it outside for extension

 - ✅ data observer.